 Creativity, various options (various ages)

 Everybody has the ability to be creative.
 Not everybody has tapped into that ability to reach their fullest potential.
 We use simple to complex physical and verbal tools in a playful environment to free your mind and body in order to develop your inherent creative process.
 Then, we help you apply it to everything from team-building and problem-solving to making your very own show.

-Option 1: “The Secret of Our Success: Playing with Reality”
+“The Secret of Our Success: Playing with Reality” (ages 10+)

-We address the concept of playing and playfulness (a kind of egoless mindfulness) as an essential element of creativity, and then, using excerpts from our show Trick Boxing including character scenes, ridiculous puppetry and dance, we demonstrate various tools to hone the discoveries made during play.
+We address the concept of playing and playfulness (a kind of egoless mindfulness) as an essential element of creativity and use excerpts from our work on stage to demonstrate how we apply the skills